samuelbunting/standardenvironment/README.md

 # standardenvironment
-Basic settings I like for linux environments.
+Basic settings I like for Linux environments.

 Specifically:
 * vim